springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-03-content.md

 ## App Integration Tests with Containers

-*** Further Up the Test Pyramid, Cats become meowschievious **
+*** Further Up the Test Pyramid, Cats become meowschievious ***

 The entrypoint for getting TestContainers working is through pom.xml.
-Simply add the `testcontainers` dependency to any project under 'test' scope.
-Lets take a peek at the pom for `cats-service` example:
+Simply add the necessary `testcontainers` dependency to the project under 'test' scope.
+TestContainser makes available many modules for getting your flavor of DBMS in test.
+See a listing of whats there now [on their website](https://www.testcontainers.org/modules/databases/); this workshop uses [postgres](https://www.testcontainers.org/modules/databases/postgres/) module for testing - we will explore it's API shortly.

+First, lets take a peek at the dependency inclusion for our build:

 ```editor:select-matching-text
 file: ~/cat-service/pom.xml